-As major corporations like Facebook, Twitter, and Shopify all announce permanent work from home policies, companies around the globe have begun to wonder if they too can join the full remote wave.
-Going full remote is an attainable goal for many businesses, especially if temporary remote work setups have been a success.
+As major corporations like Facebook, Twitter, and Shopify announced permanent work-from-home policies, companies around the globe began to wonder if they too could join the full remote wave.
+Going full-time remote is an attainable goal for many businesses, especially if temporary remote work setups have been a success.
 We’re here with the remote work tips you need to make an effective transition.

 Ways to structure your remote working initiative

 In a traditional office structure, employees are hired in part based on physical proximity to the company’s location.
-Employees are expected to show up every day during opening hours and perform their job on premises.
+Employees are expected to show up every day during opening hours and perform their jobs on-premises.
 This limits hiring managers to the local talent pool and restricts employees to living within commuting distance, not to mention the day-to-day costs incurred by both sides.

-As you know, remote working is the alternative to office working.
+As you know, remote working is an alternative to office work.
 What you may not be familiar with is the fact that there are various different ways to structure remote working.
 These fall into two categories: local remote and full remote.

 Local remote has its advantages.
 Employees can still be called into the office for meetings or face-to-face interactions with clients while maintaining a bit more flexibility in their personal lives.
 But there are also certain drawbacks.
 Companies still have to pay to maintain a physical office space, and they aren’t as free to hire from the global talent pool.

 Companies that have adapted well to local remote work following COVID-19 may consider going full remote moving forward.
 With this strategy, current local employees are given the freedom to stay where they are or move anywhere they wish.